Open-CSP/PageSync/README.md

 First thing you should do is use the new feature to create a backup.
 This will bring you to the backup tab and you can find your new backup file there.

-Click on the WSPageSync logo to go back to the convert page.
+Click on the PageSync logo to go back to the convert page.
 Now click convert files preview.
 This will give you an overview of the files affected.
 Click on convert files to convert all the synced files to version 0.9.9.9.

 ## Maintenance script
 Options: